 - Generously salt and pepper each of the chicken pieces.
 Heat the olive oil over medium-high heat in a large Dutch oven.

 - Work in batches and sear both sides of the chicken.
+Adjust the heat as needed.
 Cook the skin side down for 7 minutes, turn and cook another 5 minutes.
 Drain chicken on a wire rack placed over a shallow roasting pan.

 - Add mushrooms to the Dutch oven and cook over medium-high heat until the mushrooms release their moisture and are browned, about 10-12 minutes.
 Use a spatula to loosen all the chicken bits from the bottom of the pan.